-In the case of joint families, the two definitions diverge much more strongly (Figure 3b).
-All of our cases are now located to the right of the diagonal, indicating a general increase in the proportions of elderly in joint-family co-residence as we define it, compared to Ruggles' measures.
+In the case of joint families, the two definitions diverge much more strongly (Figure 3B).
+All of the new cases are now located to the right of the diagonal, indicating a general increase in the proportions of elderly in joint-family coresidence according to this new definition, compared to Ruggles' measures.
 The Polish-Lithuanian regions and Serbia, however, are more similar in both measures of living in joint families, whereas most Albanian regions display striking differences in this regard.
-In Poland-Lithuania the highest increase in joint family coresidence occurs in the region 11S, which is characterized by the highest proportion of joint family arrangements (increase from 33 to 45 percent).
+In Poland-Lithuania, the highest increase in joint-family coresidence occurs in the region 11 S, which is characterized by the highest proportion of joint-family arrangements (increase from 33 to 45 percent).
 However, in many of the Albanian regions, the increases reach 20 and 30 percent, with a maximum of 40 percent in Elbasan-North.
-Overall, we see that the fit of Ruggles' definition of joint families with our definition is 80 percent for the Serbian dataset, 78 percent for the Polish-Lithuanian dataset, but only 37 percent for the Albanian dataset.
-The new definition we propose here would increase the analytic power of the used models, especially in the case of the Albanian data, but probably also for other countries displaying high incidence rates of joint-family co-residence.
-This would also decrease possible biases because the fit between these two measures in our regional data differs from a mere 10 percent to 95 percent.
+Overall, we see that the fit of Ruggles'